 Nevertheless, things get better during the summer season between November and March when the ice starts to break and the temperature gets warmer; hence, cruise expeditions are run during this time of the year and most landings are done at the tip of the continent along its west coast.
 The temperatures there average at only about 0°C to 8°C (with close to 24 hours of sunlight).

 - NOVEMBER: This is said to be the time when you will see Antarctica in its most ‘untouched’ form!
 Icebergs are at their biggest, snow is pristine, and the penguins start to mate (with them laying eggs at the end of the month in their nests).
-However, the temperatures are still quite cold and polar ice is still breaking up so the downside of traveling to Antarctica in this month is that you might not be able to access some areas.
+However, the temperatures are still quite cold, and polar ice is still breaking up so the downside of traveling to Antarctica this month is that you might not be able to access some areas.
 Moreover, wildlife such as whales and penguins are more difficult to spot.

 - DECEMBER to EARLY FEBRUARY: December is said to be the BEST month for traveling to Antarctica.
-As the continent starts to warm up, it creates the perfect conditions for seals, penguins and whales — therefore, wildlife is a lot easier to find (including the cute little seal pups and penguin chicks who have just been born).
+As the continent starts to warm up, it creates the perfect conditions for seals, penguins, and whales — therefore, wildlife is a lot easier to find (including the cute little seal pups and penguin chicks who have just been born).
 Whales, in particular, are best seen in February.
-Also, since these are some of the months wherein there is more hours of sunlight, you’ll have plenty of opportunities in the day to take wonderful photos.
+Also, since these are some of the months wherein there are more hours of sunlight, you’ll have plenty of opportunities in the day to take wonderful photos.

 - MID-FEBRUARY to MARCH: There are several pros and cons for visiting during this time of the summer season.
-Let’s start with the cons: temperatures start to get a bit colder, most wildlife would have already went out to sea, and landings will tend to be rockier and muddier.
+Let’s start with the cons: temperatures start to get a bit colder, most wildlife would have already gone out to sea, and landings will tend to be rockier and muddier.
 But for the ‘pros’: whales are still abundant for spotting, the penguin chicks are larger and starting to ‘molt’ (or shed their fur), and there are lesser vessels (so there’s less competition for landings).

-For my case, I landed in Antarctica sometime in early to mid-December with Hurtigruten’s 20-day ‘Ultimate Antarctica Experience’ and I’ve seen a lot of different penguins, whales (orca + finback + humpback ones), seals, glaciers and massive icebergs.
-There were no problem with landings nor was there any competition (we were the only ship around during the days of our visit).
+For my Antarctica itinerary, I landed in Antarctica sometime in early to mid-December with Hurtigruten’s 20-day ‘Ultimate Antarctica Experience’ and I’ve seen a lot of different penguins, whales (orca + finback + humpback ones), seals, glaciers, and massive icebergs.
+There was no problem with landings nor was there any competition (we were the only ship around during the days of our visit).

-All in all, it’s best to remember that every trip to Antarctica is unique.
-No matter if your friend went on a different trip in the same month and same cruise as you do, the experiences you’ll both have will most likely be dissimilar because every voyage will depend on ice and weather conditions.
+All in all, it’s best to remember that every Antarctica itinerary is unique.
+No matter if your friend went on a different trip in the same month and the same cruise as you do, the experiences you’ll both have will most likely be dissimilar because every voyage will depend on ice and weather conditions.
 This means that there can be days where you will experience and see amazing things that some others might not (if you’re lucky!).
-For example: our ship sighted about 50 humpback whales while we were on our way to the Antarctic Peninsula and they say that this occurrence was quite rare in December![/box_section]
+For example, our ship sighted about 50 humpback whales while we were on our way to the Antarctic Peninsula and they say that this occurrence was quite rare in December!

 By cruise ship.
 This is the MOST common way to visit the Antarctic and to date, there are over 80 companies who belong to IAATO (International Association of Antarctica Tour Operators).
-The cruise can start and end from any of these locations: Ushuaia in Argentina, Punta Arenas in Chile, Bluff in New Zealand or Hobart in Australia.
+The cruise can start and end from any of these locations: Ushuaia in Argentina, Punta Arenas in Chile, Bluff in New Zealand, or Hobart in Australia.